rogerhyam/wfo-backbone-management/green_book/README.md

  1. If homonyms are subsequently discovered to be isonyms or "ex" names they will be treated as outlined above.

- ## Aspiration: Unique Full Name String
+ ## Duplicates and deduplication

+ The following is not true of the data currently but is an aspiration:

-> Rhakhis should not have records that have identical name-parts, rank and author string.
+> Rhakhis should not have name records that have identical name-parts, rank and author string.
 If such records exist it is an error.
 If two records exist in this state we should merge one into the other or differentiate them by correcting one of them.
 We should prevent such records from being created.

  FIXME: Aspiration for each WFO to equate to a unique full name string of Does not make WFO-ID redundant as a WFO-ID only applies to one record and therefore one normative name string.
 A name string could be matched to multiple WFO-IDs based on approximation.